Synphon — Synaesthetic apparatus for algorithmic music composition

-A great numbers of things of the world surrounding us lies beyond our ability of perception and stays unheard and unseen.
-Through the application of synaesthetic effects and sensory substitution information can be transferred into diverse senses in order to enrich our perception of our environment.
-Ultrasound for instance can be used as an imaging method for localisation and detection – sound that is being transformed into pictures.
+Many things in the world around us lie beyond our ability to perceive and remain unheard and unseen.
+Through the application of synaesthetic effects and sensory substitution, information can be transferred into diverse senses to enrich our perception of our environment.
+Ultrasound, for instance, can be used as an imaging method for localisation and detection—sound that is being transformed into pictures.

 Materials: Painted wood, aluminium, electronics